-- What is meant by a right to defer settlement. - That a right to defer must exist at the end of the reporting period. - That classification is unaffected by the likelihood that an entity will exercise its deferral right. - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
+- · What is meant by a right to defer settlement. - That a right to defer must exist at the end of the reporting period. - That classification is unaffected by the likelihood that an entity will exercise its deferral right. - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.

 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.

-These standards and amendments are not expected to have a material impact on the consolidated financial statements of the Group.
+The Group is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.
+The amendments are not expected to have a material impact on the consolidated financial statements of the Group.